 A magnificent example of Roman engineering this impressive amphitheatre once held up to 50,000 spectators eager to watch gladiator fights and spectacular re-enactments, although few, if any, involved the killing of Christians which is a common misconception, many did involve killing animals.
 Underground tunnels led to holding cages where exotic animals were housed.
 It is believed that thousands of now rare species died either in the arena or during the journey from Africa.

 The Colosseum is on Piazza del Colosseo.
-If you haven’t booked a tour in advance you may find it easier to buy a ticket from the one of the other two sites that the entrance fee includes, namely the Roman Forum and Palatine Hill, where the queues are usually much shorter.
+If you haven’t booked a tour in advance you may find it easier to buy a ticket from one of the other two sites that the entrance fee includes, namely the Roman Forum and Palatine Hill, where the queues are usually much shorter.

 4. Visit a local food market or, better still, go on a food tour

 There are a number of great food tours available which will show you round a local market, take you to the best bakers and so forth.
-You’ll get to taste a great range of local specialties.
+You’ll get to taste a great range of local specialities.
 These tours will teach you much about Roman cuisine and are a great insight into life in Rome.
 You can read about the tour I went on last year in my post The authentic taste of Rome!

 5. Wander around the streets of Trastevere

-This charming area of Rome has the feeling of a small town over flowing with local colour and character.
+This charming area of Rome has the feeling of a small town overflowing with local colour and character.
 People watch while sipping your morning cappuccino in one of its lovely piazzas, enjoy a meal at one of its many traditional and inexpensive restaurants and explore its pretty winding streets.

 6. Visit the Pantheon